This warning can appear while previewing a test. Reasons include:

 To test your SSL certificates, visit the Qualys SSL Server Test page.
 For connection issues, contact your IT department.

 In this case, you may find that Rainforest can’t get to your site.
 Make sure to whitelist all Rainforest IP addresses.
-For more information, see Which IP Addresses Do Rainforest Tests Come From?
+See Which IP Addresses Do Rainforest Tests Come From? for more information.

-With HTTPHTTP - Hypertext Transfer Protocol (HTTP) is data communication foundation for the World Wide Web.
-It provides access to hypertext documents, including hyperlinks to other resources.
-Logs, Rainforest makes it possible to view all HTTP traffic passing to and from each Rainforest virtual machine (VM).
-You can examine request interruptions at the network level and understand the order in which HTTP requests were made.
+With HTTP logs, you can view all HTTP traffic passing to and from each Rainforest virtual machine (VM).
+Use the logs to examine request interruptions at the network level and see the order in which HTTP requests were made.
+Additionally, the individual tester browser log is available for viewing and download.

 If you’re experiencing longer than expected run times, there are two things you can check:

 - Reusable Test Data.
 Marking test data as reusable when uploading your CSV file can have a significant impact on your test run time.
-Reusing data is similar to setting a concurrent tester limit, where the number of testers is limited to the number of available values.
+Reusing data is similar to setting a concurrency limit, where the number of virtual machines is limited to the number of available values.
 To look for reusable test data, go to the Settings page.

-- Concurrent Tester Limit.
-You might be using a concurrent tester limit to throttle the traffic to your environment’s server.
+- Concurrency Limit.
+You might be using a concurrency limit to throttle the traffic to your environment’s server.
 Doing so is helpful when you need to limit the number of users accessing your app, but it can impact your run times.
 Check you account’s global settings to determine whether the limit exists.

 Updated 4 months ago